spencertipping/phi/dev/timelines.md

 This is actually a sloppy design; with a powerful enough dependent type system you could verify that every FD you opened had a defined reclamation point (i.e. you don't leak any FDs over time).

+### Putting this all very differently
+UNIX is a strict system, and a mark/sweep GC is lazy.
+That mismatch shifts a burden of eagerness onto the programmer, e.g. in the form of explicit `close` calls.
+If evaluation becomes lazy, the UNIX/evaluation gap is also filled by the programmer in the form of `IO`.

+_Laziness is strictly more ambiguous than strictness._ To the extent that the runtime is arbitrating, it assumes the programmer is ambivalent about those degrees of ambiguity -- which is only sometimes true.
+This is a problem even in Haskell, where the overhead of evaluating subexpressions can sometimes create timing differences and unpredictable performance.